 Vacuum erection devices are a mechanical way of producing an erection for men who do not want or cannot use drug treatments, or find they are not working.

-The lack of spontaneity with the use of vacuum devices means that many men find other treatments for erectile dysfunction preferable.
+The lack of spontaneity with the use of vacuum devices means that many men find other treatments for ED preferable.

 There are several surgical treatment options:

-- Vascular surgery - another surgical option for some men is vascular surgery, which attempts to correct some blood vessel causes of erectile dysfunction.
+- Vascular surgery: Another surgical option for some men is vascular surgery, which attempts to correct some blood vessel causes of ED.